apermo/performance-workshop/README.md

 Since this will always fire up the whole WordPress bootstrap, this will produce a certain amout of load.
 While this won't be much, adjusting this will save CPU time, resources and in the end also CO2.

-In our example we will differ the heartbeat between the editor, the backend and the frontend.
+In our example, we will differentiate the heartbeat between the editor, the backend and the frontend.

 ### Lesson 4: Media Library
 `wp_enqueue_media()` will by default query all attachments to get all months with posts.